Samaria City, Israel, 871 BC

 The driver lifted his chin, but Obadiah shook his head.
 Let the interviews wait.

-He nibbled the pita.
+He nibbled the bread.
 “People say the sheep asked the wolf to protect it from the bear.”

 Grunts of agreement rose from guards around the veranda.